makilian/textvex/README.md

 This command will first extract your iMessage texts and save them to a file called response.json.
 Then, it will vectorize your text history and store it in a ChromaDB database.

-Note: This command may take a while to complete, especially if you have a large iMessage history.
+Note: This command may take a while to complete (45 seconds per 5k of texts), especially if you have a large iMessage history.

 ### Query
-To search your iMessage history for a specific concept, run:
+Once initialized, you can search your iMessage history for a specific concept, run:

 ```
 $ python textvex.py query -q "your query here"
 ```

+Some fun examples I've tried: "profuse apology", "song recommendations", "song links", "dinner spots", "flirty", "angry", "negotiation", etc..

 Replace your query here with the concept or text you want to search for in your iMessage history.